Emotional Freedom Technique (EFT)

 Can EFT help during grief, change, or emotional overwhelm?

 Yes.
-EFT can be a deeply supportive companion during times of transition, loss, or emotional intensity.
-It offers a safe space to acknowledge what you’re feeling, without needing to explain or fix it.
-By tapping through the waves of emotion, you can begin to soften the edges of pain, find moments of relief, and reconnect with your own resilience.
+EFT can be a supportive companion during times of transition, loss, or emotional intensity.
+It offers space to acknowledge what you’re feeling without needing to explain, analyse or fix everything.

 What might I feel after a session?